 Wedding, group, and special events can be held in the parks.
 Facilities, such as the Marina Park Pavilion and Town Park Pavilion are available for rental.
-Reservations are required 4 weeks in advance and rental fees are listed here.
-Call 970-468-2403 for more information.
-If you are organizing a fundraising event, such as a charity walk or bike ride, you may reserve park facilities.
-This type of event requires a Special Use Permit.
+Reservations are required 4 weeks in advance.
+Visit our Pavilion, SHelter and Park Reservations or call 970-468-2403 for more information.
+If you are organizing a fundraising event, such as a charity walk or bike ride, you may reserve park facilities, this type of event requires a Special Use Permit.

 Explore Each Dillon Park: